Did you know?

 Great men have great dogs. – Otto von Bismark

 Once considered the rarest breed in the world, the Shar-Pei made a comeback from virtual extinction in the 1970s.
-Originally used as a fighting dog, he has also been used for hunting, protection, and herding.
+Although he has been used as a fighting dog, he has also been bred for hunting, protection, and herding.

 Photos displayed courtesy of Jacquie Golden, Fun’E Faces, British Columbia

-The Shar-Pei stands about 20 inches tall at the shoulder, and has a short, smooth coat that may be any solid colour.
+The Shar-Pei stands about 20 inches (50 cm) tall at the shoulder and weighs in at 40 to 60 pounds (18-27 kg).
+He has a short, extremely harsh coat that may be any solid colour or sable.
 One unusual characteristic of this breed is his blue-black tongue.
 This feature is shared by only two other dogs, the Chow Chow and the Thai Ridgeback.

 Although he was once known as the Chinese Fighting Dog, his temperament made him unsuited for fighting as he is generally good-natured and friendly.
 The Shar-Pei is intensely loyal to his family.
 His attitude with strangers is independent, aloof, and watchful.
 As such he makes a natural guard dog.
 As devoted as he is to his family, this is not the dog to be left in the kennel.

 As with any breed, training should be started early to develop good manners.
 The Shar-Pei is clever and intuitive, and learns quickly.
+He should be socialized from an early age to children, strangers, and other animals.
 He requires regular exercise.